tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/群成员离开之后回调_intl_en.md

 ## Feature Description

-The app backend can use this callback to monitor users who quit groups in real time, including recording users’ quitting information (for example, recording a log or synchronizing the quitting information to other systems).
+The app backend can use this callback to view users who quit groups in real time, including recording users' quitting information (for example, recording a log or synchronizing the quitting information to other systems).

 ## Precautions